Village of Anmore · Tri-Cities Luxury

 Is Anmore part of Coquitlam?

 No — Anmore is an incorporated village separate from Coquitlam, governed by its own mayor and council.
 However, it shares the SD43 school district, Port Moody/Coquitlam shopping and services, and most residents commute into Coquitlam or downtown Vancouver.
-Functionally it is part of the Tri-Cities luxury ecosystem.
+Functionally it is part of the Tri-Cities luxury guide network.

 What does the typical Anmore estate include?